flaps2000/loc8r/README.md

 Changes from tutorial code
   mostly due to versioning issues

+test:

+  api endpoints doc
+  json file from postman to use to automate api end point testing

 ## Synopsis

 At the top of the file there should be a short introduction and/ or overview that explains **what** the project is.
 This description should match descriptions added for package managers (Gemspec, package.json, etc.)